-- Hannover Rück SE (Hannover Re), is an insurer headquartered in Germany and regulated by the Federal Financial Supervisory Authority, known as BaFin.
-Hannover Re is authorised to carry on insurance business in Australia through its Australian Branch (AusBr) by APRA. - This document has been prepared by AusBr to provide information about its remuneration arrangements as required by the Prudential Standard CPS 511 Remuneration para 91 and explains the following: - 2.1 AusBr's remuneration framework and the governance of that framework. - 2.2 The design of the AusBr variable remuneration plans and the way in which variable remuneration is deferred or adjusted under those plans. - AusBr's Remuneration Policy has been endorsed by the Compensation Committee (ComCo) and approved by the AusBr Branch Steering Committee (BSB) which includes the Senior Officer Outside Australia (SOOA) being the relevant oversight function for the Branch. - 4 AusBr has a financial year that is a calendar year which runs from 1 January until 31 December. - 5 APRA has not determined that AusBr should comply with the quantitative disclosure requirements set out in CPS 511 Remuneration.
+- Hannover Life Re of Australasia Ltd (HLR Aus/Company) is a Life Company regulated by APRA in accordance with section 21 of the Life Insurance Act.
+HLR AUS has a financial year that is a calendar year and accordingly, runs from 1 January until 31 December. - HLR Aus is owned by Hannover Rück SE, an insurer headquartered in Germany and regulated by the Federal Financial Supervisory Authority, known as BaFin (Group). - This document has been prepared by HLR Aus to provide information about its remuneration arrangements as required by the Prudential Standard and explains the following: - 3.1 HLR Aus's remuneration framework and the governance of that framework. - 3.2 The design of the HLR Aus variable remuneration plans and the way in which variable remuneration is deferred or adjusted under those plans. - 4 HLR Aus's Remuneration Policy has been endorsed by the Remuneration Committee (Remuneration Committee) and approved by HLR Aus Board (Board).